 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'create REST endpoints, define Pydantic models, implement authentication flows, set up async SQLAlchemy database operations, add JWT authentication, build WebSocket endpoints, generate OpenAPI documentation.' | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: create REST endpoints, define Pydantic models, implement authentication flows, set up async SQLAlchemy database operations, add JWT authentication, build WebSocket endpoints, generate OpenAPI documentation. | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural terms users would say, explicitly listed: 'FastAPI, Pydantic, async Python, Python API, REST API Python, SQLAlchemy async, JWT authentication, OpenAPI, Swagger Python' - these match how developers naturally describe these tasks. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural terms users would say: FastAPI, Pydantic, async Python, Python API, REST API Python, SQLAlchemy async, JWT authentication, OpenAPI, Swagger Python.
+These are terms developers would naturally use when requesting help with this stack. | 3 / 3 |

-Distinctiveness Conflict Risk | Clear niche targeting FastAPI/Pydantic V2 specifically, with distinct triggers like 'FastAPI', 'Pydantic', 'async SQLAlchemy' that are unlikely to conflict with generic Python or other web framework skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive with a clear niche around FastAPI + Pydantic V2 + async Python.
+The specific technology stack (FastAPI, Pydantic V2, async SQLAlchemy, JWT) makes it very unlikely to conflict with generic Python or web framework skills. | 3 / 3 |

 Total | 12 / 12 Passed |